-1. This paper shall focusing mostly on representative texts by major authors of contemporary times.
+1. This course shall be focusing mostly on representative texts by major authors of contemporary times.

-2. This course will lay emphasis on the literature of China& Honk Kong, Pakistan, Iran and Sri Lanka.
+2. This course will lay emphasis on the literature of China & Hong Kong, Pakistan, Iran and Sri Lanka.

-Note: It has been designed to bring together a small number of representative texts, with the hope that the students shall, through their own initiative make use of the non-fiction texts provided in the syllabus' reading list, and build a wholesome perception towards India's neighboring countries and their rich history and cultural impact.
+Note: The Course t has been designed to bring together a small number of representative texts, with the hope that the students shall, through their own initiative make use of the non-fiction texts provided in the syllabus' reading list, and build a wholesome perception towards India's neighboring countries and their rich history and cultural impact.